Sherlock Holmes 1962

 Lee didn't give up on Holmes work though.
 In 1970 he played Sherlock's brother Mycroft in Billy Wilder's better, though still Doyle-unrelated, film of The Private Life of Sherlock Holmes.

-Worse for purists, Holmes has a love interest in the second film: no less than Irene Adler (she of "A Scandal in Bohemia") and played by no less than one-time TV sex symbol Morgan Fairchild.
+Worse for purists, Holmes has a love interest in one film: no less than Irene Adler (she of "A Scandal in Bohemia") and played by no less than one-time TV sex symbol Morgan Fairchild.

 Myself, I'd prefer a cynical, drug-taking, going-out-in-a-blaze dotage for the old fellow.